DexyIce/Vark-aN/README.md

 Hi, I’m Colin G.

-- 📱 I'm a web developer for ?
+- 📱 I'm a web developer for OpenXtrem
 - 🔧 The languages I use : `PHP` (Symfony / Laravel), `Javascript` (Vanilla, Node, Angular, Vue), `SQL` (MySQL, MariaDB) and other things xD
 - 📚 I'm perfecting my JS by coding a bot on discord v13
 - 🎮 My hobbies are : Video games, swimming, travelling, photography